 3) Full international

-Undeterred, the Bremen native helped the U21 side win silver at the Olympic Games that same summer and has been a regular in Löw's squads ever since.
+Undeterred, the Bremen native helped the U21 side win silver at the Olympic Games that same summer and was a regular in Löw's squads until the end of 2020.
 Not bad considering the competition for places in attacking midfield that has included vying with the likes of Marco Reus, Leroy Sane, Mesut Özil, Thomas Müller and Mario Götze, among others.

 4) Bucking the tattoo trend